List of Japanese supercentenarians: Masazō Nonaka

 He had two brothers and three sisters; Nonaka married Hatsuno Nonaka in 1931.
 They had five children, of whom three were living as of his death.
 He ran the family onsen, which opened in 1905.
 He spent most of his later years in a wheelchair, crediting his longevity to eating sweets and relaxing in the hot springs.
-Nonaka died at home of natural causes at 1:30 a.m. on 20 January 2019, aged 113 years and 179 days.
+Nonaka died on 20 January 2019, aged 113 years and 179 days.